Tilenga / Kingfisher Oil Fields and East African Crude Oil Pipeline

 Tilenga & Kingfisher Oil Fields

 CNOOC and TotalEnergies want to extract oil in the Tilenga and Kingfisher oil fields in north-western Uganda.
 These oil fields lie underneath farmland, lakes and the Murchison Falls National Park.[2]
 The Murchison Falls National Park is a sanctuary for iconic and threatened animals.
 Lions and leopards lurk through the savannah and elephants walk the grasslands.[3]
-The Park is one of the last places on Earth where Nubian giraffes, a critically endangered giraffe species, are gazing across the thicket.[4]
+The Park is one of the last places on Earth where Nubian giraffes, a critically endangered species, gaze across the thicket.[4]
 The Nile River also flows through the Murchison Falls Park; its riverbanks are a resting place for more than 450 bird species.[5]
-The Murchison Falls National Park is the oldest and biggest natural protected area in Uganda and a candidate to become a UNESCO biosphere reserve.[6][7]
+The Murchison Falls National Park is the oldest and biggest natural protected area in Uganda.[6]
 In this Park alone, TotalEnergies and CNOOC want to drill 132 oil wells.[8]

 The foreign companies are blind to what the Murchison Falls National Park stands to lose.
-In the heart of the Park, CNOOC and TotalEnergies are building drilling sites, access roads, and a network of pipelines.
-This infrastructure is cutting through the animals’ hunting and breeding grounds creating barriers.[9]
-In some parts of the Park, the companies’ heavy machinery is so loud that it chases animals away.[10]
-Conservation organizations have even started to evacuate Nubian giraffe herds to save them from the dirt and noise of the oil companies.12361
+In the heart of the Park, CNOOC and TotalEnergies are building drilling sites, access roads, and a network of pipelines.19483 This infrastructure is creating barriers in the animals' habitats by cutting through their hunting and breeding grounds.[9]
+Villagers report that the companies’ construction activities chase elephants away from the park.19484 In their distress, the animals ravage people’s fields and gardens.15275 Conservation organizations have even evacuated Nubian giraffe herds to save them from the dirt and noise made by the oil companies.12361

 Outside the Murchison Falls National Park, TotalEnergies and CNOOC’s oil megaproject is spreading across people’s fields and farms.
-For the Tilenga oil site alone, TotalEnergies is forcing more than 31,000 people off their lands and they have no say in this.[12]
-It took the company more than two years to hand out compensation to those already forcibly displaced for the central processing facility.
-Those who must leave to make space for Tilenga have been awaiting compensation for years, although the oil companies have already taken their lands.[13]
-Without farmland or compensation, people can no longer grow the crops that once brought them a meagre income.
-Many people are struggling to pay for medicine and their children’s school fees.[14]
-Others no longer know how to afford the next meal for their families.[15]
+For the Tilenga oil site alone, TotalEnergies has been forcing more than 31,000 people off their lands.[12]
+Villagers report that the oil companies and their subcontractors pressured them to sign forms and handed out compensation that did not cover their losses.1527715281 Those who had to make space for Tilenga have awaited compensation for years.[13]15279 Without farmland or compensation, people can no longer grow the crops that once brought them their only income.
+Many have struggled to pay for medicine and their children’s school fees.[14]
+Others no longer knew how to afford meals for their families.[15]

 East African Crude Oil Pipeline

-To move the oil out of the landlocked Uganda, CNOOC and TotalEnergies want to build the 1,445 km (898 mi) East African Crude Oil Pipeline (EACOP).
-EACOP would run all the way through Uganda and Tanzania to the Indian Ocean Port of Tanga.
-From there, the oil would be shipped out into the world.
+To move the oil out of landlocked Uganda, CNOOC and TotalEnergies are building the 1,445 km (898 mi) East African Crude Oil Pipeline (EACOP).19485 They intend EACOP to run all the way through Uganda and Tanzania to the Indian Ocean Port of Tanga.
+From there, the oil is to be shipped out into the world.

 TotalEnergies and CNOOC have planned the pipeline in a way that would force tens of thousands of farmers and families off their land.
 EACOP would cut through 178 Ugandan and 231 Tanzanian villages and invade the lands of more than 86,000 people.[18][19]
 As for Tilenga, the affected people have no say in this.
-If they don’t make space for EACOP voluntarily, the oil giants’ subcontractors will intimidate and threaten the people to make them leave.[20][21]
+They claim that if they don’t make space for EACOP voluntarily, the oil giants’ subcontractors will intimidate and threaten the people to make them leave.[20]

 Bill McKibben, an American environmentalist, author and co-founder of international environmental organization 350.org said,

-Those who dare to stand up against CNOOC and TotalEnergies are risking increasing threats and harassment.
-After the farmer Fred Mwesigwa came to France on the occasion of a court hearing against TotalEnergies in 2019, unknown men tried to break into his home and locked him into his house with padlocks.[22]
+Those who dare to stand up against CNOOC and TotalEnergies face threats and harassment.
+The Ugandan police has arrested an increasing number of students, farmers, journalists, human rights defenders and environmental activists that spoke out against the oil projects.15301153031530519488 After the farmer Fred Mwesigwa travelled to France for a court hearing against TotalEnergies in 2019, unknown men tried to break into his home and locked him into his house with padlocks.[22]
 The community leader Jelousy Mugisha also spoke out against TotalEnergies during the same visit in Paris.[23]
-As soon as he arrived back in Uganda, the police arrested him and questioned him for nearly 9 hours.[24]
-In September 2020, the Ugandan police arrested three journalists and six environmental defenders to silence their protest.[25]
-Half a year later in May 2021, the Ugandan police arrested the human rights activist Maxwell Atuhura and the journalist Federica Marsi.
-They were on their way to talk to people who are suffering the effects of the oil project, but they never arrived.[26]
-In February 2022, unknown persons with guns broke into the office of Community Transformation Foundation Network (COTFONE), a Ugandan human rights organization that helps those affected by EACOP.12351 The gunmen stole files that contained testimonies on the impacts of the EACOP project which were intended for the court.12351
+As soon as he arrived back in Uganda, the police arrested him and questioned him for nearly 9 hours.
+[24] Stephen Kwikiriza from the Ugandan Organization Environmental Governance Institute was detained as recently as June 2024.19489 Local organizations fighting for the rights of affected citizens have also faced oppression and violence.15307 In February 2022, unknown persons with guns broke into the office of Community Transformation Foundation Network (COTFONE), a Ugandan human rights organization that helps those affected by EACOP.12351 The gunmen stole files that contained testimonies on the impacts of the EACOP project which were intended for the court.
+Even though UN special rapporteurs have sent 6 official communications on human rights violations related to the oil field and pipeline projects since 2021, little has changed.15309

 Under Fire

 TotalEnergies is no longer getting away with this.
-Ugandan and French organizations have taken the oil giant to court in France for breaching the “duty of vigilance” law.
+Ugandan and French organizations have taken the oil giant to court for breaching the French “duty of vigilance” law.
 This law binds TotalEnergies, its subsidiaries and subcontractors to prevent human rights violations and environmental damages wherever the company is operating.[27]
-The organizations are convinced that TotalEnergies is totally breaching this law with its dirty project in Uganda and Tanzania.[28][29]
-Four organizations from Uganda, Kenya and Tanzania are also challenging the EACOP project before the East African Court of Justice.12353
+The organizations are convinced that TotalEnergies is breaching this law with its dirty projects in Uganda and Tanzania.
+In February 2023, the court dismissed the case for procedural reasons, but the organizations plan to continue taking legal action against TotalEnergies.19491 In the meantime, four organizations from Uganda, Kenya and Tanzania have also taken the EACOP project to the East African Court of Justice.1235315313 26 members of affected communities from Uganda and civil society organizations have filed a separate lawsuit against the Tilenga and EACOP projects in France.
+They demand that TotalEnergies pay reparations and take responsibility for driving people from their land and limiting their access to food.1531515317

 CNOOC and TotalEnergies are feeling the heat of widespread resistance from all over the world.
-More than 260 civil society organizations are demanding a stop to EACOP.12355 They have called on international banks and insurers to refrain from supporting it.
-Worldwide, over one million people have signed a petition to stop the oil drilling in Uganda and EACOP.[30]
-The Vatican and Pope Francis support their mission to stop EACOP.12357 Even four United Nations Special Rapporteurs have confronted TotalEnergies about the human rights violations in Uganda and Tanzania.[31]
+More than 260 civil society organizations are demanding a stop to EACOP.12355 They have called on international banks and insurers to refrain from supporting it.19494 Worldwide, more than one million people have signed a petition to stop the oil drilling in Uganda and EACOP.[30]
+Their mission to stop EACOP has received support from the Vatican and Pope Francis.12357 Four UN Special Rapporteurs have confronted TotalEnergies about its human rights obligations in Uganda and Tanzania.[31]
+The European Parliament even passed an emergency resolution calling on TotalEnergies to temporarily halt its Tilenga and EACOP projects and consider alternative renewable energy projects.15319

-Some of the world’s largest banks and insurance companies have already ruled out support for EACOP, a project they are calling “too hard to defend”.[32]
-Among them are BNP Paribas, Société Générale, Crédit Agricole, Barclays, Credit Suisse, ANZ, UniCredit, Mizuho and AXA.[33]12359 But all of them continue to support the companies behind this megaproject: CNOOC and TotalEnergies.
+The developers of EACOP are struggling to secure sufficient funding.19495 Some of the world’s largest banks and insurance companies have already ruled out support for EACOP, a project that is “too hard to defend”.[32]
+Among them are BNP Paribas, Société Générale, Crédit Agricole, Barclays, Credit Suisse, ANZ, UniCredit, Mizuho and AXA.[33]12359 Still, all of them continue to support the companies behind this megaproject: CNOOC and TotalEnergies.

 Check out the video: